 The New Inn and The Bell Inn.

-A third pub the Fish Inn is 30 minutes walk up Campden Lane.
+A third pub, the Fish Inn is a 30 minute walk up Campden Lane.

 How to travel to and from Willersey.